Sochi Games: Vanessa Mae is happy despite finishing last

-Thai skiier, a violinist by profession, hopes to better her last-place finish in the giant slalom race in 2018
+Thai skiier, who is also a violinist by profession, hopes to better her last-place finish at the Winter Olympics in the giant slalom race in 2018

 Rosa Khutor: Violin virtuoso Vanessa Mae, Thailand's first ever female skier at the Olympics, came last in a rainy giant slalom yesterday but was still bubbling with joy after finishing the slushy course.

 Thailand's Vanessa Vanakorn (Mae) competes during the women's giant slalom event yesterday.
 INSET: Mae performs at the Sydney Opera House in March, 2005.
 Pic/Getty Images